komaeda/ko/README.md

 # nya.rs [![Build Status](https://travis-ci.org/crimelab/nya.svg?branch=master)](https://travis-ci.org/crimelab/nya)

-`nya` is an extremely small file processor.
-It's currently not finished, and API changes could happen at any minor version increment.
+`nya` is a small and cute file processor.
+It does only what you want it to do, and nothing else.

 ## Installation